 Add button under Conditions and choose Exception from the Logic Type selector.

-If you're using the Managed by Adobe adapter, older builds will now be cleaned up when new builds are published.
+If you're using the Managed by Adobe host, older builds will now be cleaned up when new builds are published.

 There is now an icon next to the property name to indicate property type.